aazhanov/AUTORovr/README.md

 ECEN 403 Capstone: Self Navigating, Obstacle Avoiding Rover The repository contains all files and code for our subsystems

 The subsystems are:
-Pathfinding and Navigation
+Pathfinding and Navigation (Arkadi Zhanov)
-Controls
+Controls (Nikolai Paderin)
-Interface
+Interface (Nathan Sommer)